 How will the area strengthen linkages between the one-stop delivery system and unemployment insurance programs?

-An Unemployment Insurance (UI) representative from GDOLGeorgia is scheduled to be on-site at the One-Stop Center each week.
-Therefore, individuals who are at the facility conducting job search activities at this time can conveniently meet with him/her; eliminating the need to travel to another location.
-Additionally, virtual access (via Internet and phone) is also available to customers on a 24/7 basis.
+The Georgia Department of Labor is co-located in the One-Stop Center.
+Therefore, individuals who are at the facility conducting job search activities can conveniently meet with UI staff; eliminating the need to travel to another location.

-To strengthen its linkages, the Board is interested in exploring the possibility of having the UI representative on-site on a more frequent basis.
-Additionally, the Board is interested in working with GDOL to identify those individuals who are likely to exhaust their UI benefits and requiring them to come to the One-Stop for job search assistance.
+Additionally, the Board is interested in working with GDOL to identify those individuals who are likely to exhaust their UI benefits and attending RESEA orientation by requiring them to utilize the One-Stop partners for job search and training assistance.
 They would be provided with an orientation of services and given an initial assessment to determine specific needs.
 Based on their particular circumstances, they may be referred to additional services and resources, including job search workshops, staff-assisted job search activities, partner programs, and/or training services.
-This change may help unemployed individuals get back to work before their benefits are depleted.
+This change may help unemployed individuals get back to work before their benefits are exhausted.

 Regional Service Delivery – (Only applies to regions that encompass two or more local areas) Describe how the region will address the items listed below.